 As it turns out, the international technical standards organization that does all that is the Open Geospatial Consortium (www.opengeospatial.org), which long ago pioneered what they called the SensorWebEnablement architecture – “OGC SWE” for short.
 This long, but fruitful architectural journey began some 16 years ago this month, when Dr. Michael Botts first brought SensorML in to the OGC standards process.
 SensorML contemplated the future of a location-enabled, geographically aware web of sensors, actuators and processes that are all discoverable, accessible, taskable, and otherwise manipulable over time across the world’s actual geography.
 In other words, the standards for a WoT have been out there for a while.
 With the recent completion of the OGC SWE 2.0 architecture, it has gotten much easier.

 And, so, as stalwarts of the OGC SWE community, we decided to take our open source reference implementations for this architecture, and enable everyone on Earth to design, construct, deploy and enjoy their own SensorWebs.
 And, frankly, the name SensorWeb unfairly masks the fact that this architecture lets you work with sensors, actuators and processes in concert – orchestrating all manner of really smart workflows and dynamic, autonomous (or semi-autonomous) interactions between these Things.
-With a little bit of effort, our open source reference implementations for the OGC SWE standards resulted in the creation of OpenSensorHub, which now can be deployed across Androids, ARM devices, Arduinos, and in the Cloud, to support all manner of sensors, actuators and processes.
+With a little bit of effort, and the abundant talent of Chief Architect Alex Robin, our open source reference implementations for the OGC SWE standards resulted in the creation of OpenSensorHub, which now can be deployed across Androids, ARM devices, Arduinos, and in the Cloud, to support all manner of sensors, actuators and processes.
 As a community open source project, we invite you to adapt OSH to any other emerging computing platform that interests you, and to help build SensorML bindings and drivers for any sensors, actuators or processes that interest you!

 With OpenSensorHub, we hope to equip the world to help build a global location-enabled, and geographically aware Web of Things atop the Internet of Things, just as we together built the WWW atop the Internet.
 We may not end up calling it the WoT.
 We have always called it the SensorWeb.
 But, perhaps we can collectively (re)name it as we bring together every sensor, actuator and process on Earth and create an entirely new world together.